mperezcarden/azure-dev-docs/articles/python/configure-local-development-environment.md

 ### Verify components

 1. Open a terminal or command prompt.
-1. Verify your Python version by running the command, `python --version`.
+1. Verify your Python version by running the command, `python --version` (py --version for Python 3.10.0)
 1. Verify the Azure CLI version by running, `az --version`.
 1. Verify VS Code installation:
     1. Run `code .` to open VS Code to the current folder.